epics-containers/epics-containers.github.io/dev/_sources/user/tutorials/create_beamline.rst.txt

 In this tutorial we will create a new beamline source repository on github.

+The IOCs that we deploy to the cluster will be grouped into domains and each domain will have its own repository for the source code of the IOC instances.

+In the case of Beamlines the domain is the beamline itself.
+Here we use the naming convention ``blxxt`` where ``xx`` is the beamline number, and t is the type of beamline.
+For example ``bl01t`` is the beamline 1, type test.

 This is where the definitions of IOCs for a beamline will be held.
 Continuous integration will generate helm charts for each IOC and push them to your account's package repository.